 Many visitors indicate that this line can get pretty long (sometimes more than an hour), so it will be important to consider how much time it takes to get in.

 How to Get Tickets

-If you purchase tickets online or buy a tourist pass, you’ll have the opportunity to skip-the-queue and head straight into the security checkpoint.
+If you purchase tickets online, you’ll have the opportunity to skip-the-queue and head straight to the security checkpoint.